quantumllama/arduino_robotics/README.md

 - Ports for which input is recieved
 - Speed of the robot

-If there are issues with controller burn out, consider a higher power motor shield such as the Pololu Dual MC33926 Motor Driver Shield or Pololu Dual VNH5019 Motor Driver Shield.
+If there are issues with controller burn out, consider a higher power motor shield such as the Dual TB9051FTG Motor Driver Shield.
 Small code reworks may be needed for library differences.